FoPPi/GFormPassAPI/README.md

 ## Description

-This project is a [brief project type or description, e.g., "FastAPI-based donation platform using Docker"] designed to [key functionality, e.g., "process user donations securely and efficiently using a headless API system"].
-It includes key features like user key generation, API integration, and real-time updates.
+This project is a api for Google Form Assistant designed to process AI functionalities.

 ## Features